DiscountASP.NET Support Portal

 • Connect to the site

-• Navigate to the directory you want to password protect in the left pane
+• Go to the directory you want to password protect in the left pane

 • Double click "Authorization Rules" in the right pane